Skip to content

 • [ ] Replace ~~strike~~ with ~strike~ (single tilde)

-• [ ] Move any heading {#id} onto the line above the heading (trailing is literal)
+• [ ] Move any heading {#id} onto the line above the heading - carve lint finds them, and left in place the #id becomes a tag AND changes the heading's anchor

 • [ ] Decide on raw HTML: bare <tags> become literal text, so replace them with Carve constructs (or use the explicit {=html} passthrough for trusted content; disable it with allowRawHtml: false for untrusted input)